tmtsoftware/csw/docs/src/main/services/location.md

 @@@ note

 The `resolve` and `find` api returns the concrete `Location` type i.e. `Akkalocation`, `HttpLocation` or `TcpLocation` as demonstrated in this section.
-Once the akka location is found or resolved, we need to retain the type to the actorRef, since the explicit type annotation is removed from the program, before it is executed at run-time
+Once the Akka location is found or resolved, we need to ascribe the type to the ActorRef, since the explicit type annotation is removed from the program before it is executed at run-time
-(refer [type erasure](https://en.wikipedia.org/wiki/Type_erasure)).
-Use following `AkkaLocation` api to get the correct Typed ActorRef:
+(see [type erasure](https://en.wikipedia.org/wiki/Type_erasure)).
+Use following `AkkaLocation` API to get the correct Typed ActorRef:

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/example/location/LocationServiceExampleClientApp.scala) { #typed-ref }